theniteshsingh/cargo/src/doc/man/includes/options-locked.md

 {{#option "`--locked`"}}
-Requires the `Cargo.lock` file be up-to-date.
-If the lock file is missing, or it needs to be updated due to changes in the `Cargo.toml` file, for example a new dependency is added, Cargo will exit with an error.
+Ensures that Cargo uses the exact version of every dependency captured in the existing `Cargo.lock` file.
+Cargo will exit with an error when either of the following scenarios arises:

+* The lock file is missing.
+* The dependency resolution has changed, often caused by modifying dependencies in the `Cargo.toml` file.

-It may be used in environments where you want to assert that the `Cargo.lock` file is up-to-date (such as a CI build).
+It may be used in environments where you want to assert that the `Cargo.lock` file is up-to-date for reproducibility reasons, such as in a CI build.
 {{/option}}

 {{#option "`--offline`"}}